bokkypoobah/StatusNetworkTokenAudit/audit/DynamicCeiling.md

     ///  (must be greater or equal to the previous one).
     /// @param _last `true` if it's the last curve.
-    /// @param _salt Random number used to commit the curve function revealCurve(uint256 _limit, uint256 _slopeFactor, uint256 _collectMinimum,
+    /// @param _salt Random number used to commit the curve
+    // BK Ok - This function can be called by anyone, but the person will need to know
+    //         the data that matches the originally submitted hash of the data function revealCurve(uint256 _limit, uint256 _slopeFactor, uint256 _collectMinimum,
                          bool _last, bytes32 _salt) public {
-        require(!allRevealed);
+        // BK Ok - Cannot reveal once all has been revealed require(!allRevealed);

-        require(curves[revealedCurves].hash == calculateHash(_limit, _slopeFactor, _collectMinimum,
+        // BK Ok - Can only reveal if the provided hash matches the data require(curves[revealedCurves].hash == calculateHash(_limit, _slopeFactor, _collectMinimum,
                                                              _last, _salt));

+        // BK Ok - Check for non-zero
+        // BK Note - If the hash provided has a 0 in the values below, the
+        //    data with the 0 value can never be revealed
+        //    User has to make sure that the hash submitted originally has
+        //    non zero valeus
         require(_limit != 0 && _slopeFactor != 0 && _collectMinimum != 0);
+        // BK Ok - Checking limit(n) > limit(n-1)
         if (revealedCurves > 0) {
             require(_limit >= curves[revealedCurves.sub(1)].limit);
         }

-        curves[revealedCurves].limit = _limit;
+        // BK Ok - Storing the revealed data curves[revealedCurves].limit = _limit;
         curves[revealedCurves].slopeFactor = _slopeFactor;
         curves[revealedCurves].collectMinimum = _collectMinimum;
+        // BK Ok - Move to next point
         revealedCurves = revealedCurves.add(1);

-        if (_last) allRevealed = true;
+        // BK Ok - Cannot reveal any more after the last point is revealed if (_last) allRevealed = true;
     }

+    /// @notice Reveal multiple curves at once
+    // BK Ok - This function can be called by anyone, but the person will need to know
-    /// @notice Reveal multiple curves at once function revealMulti(uint256[] _limits, uint256[] _slopeFactors, uint256[] _collectMinimums,
+    //         the data that matches the originally submitted hash of the data function revealMulti(uint256[] _limits, uint256[] _slopeFactors, uint256[] _collectMinimums,
                          bool[] _lasts, bytes32[] _salts) public {
-        // Do not allow none and needs to be same length for all parameters require(_limits.length != 0 &&
+        // Do not allow none and needs to be same length for all parameters
+        // BK Ok
+        require(_limits.length != 0 &&
                 _limits.length == _slopeFactors.length &&
                 _limits.length == _collectMinimums.length &&
                 _limits.length == _lasts.length &&
                 _limits.length == _salts.length);

+        // BK Ok
         for (uint256 i = 0; i < _limits.length; i = i.add(1)) {
             revealCurve(_limits[i], _slopeFactors[i], _collectMinimums[i],
                         _lasts[i], _salts[i]);